SuperOfficeDocs/crmscript/docs/api-reference/classes/String/getWord.md

 Return a numbered word from a string

-This function returnes word number num from the string.
+This function returns the word number num from the string.
 Word 0 is the first word in the string, even if it's after some leading whitespace.

-E.g. `String("  this is a test")`.getWord(1) yields "is".
+For example, `String("  this is a test")`.getWord(1) yields "is".

 * **The:** number of the word to return, starting at 0
 * **Returns:** The word